junyoung-sim/ddpg-quant/README.md

 ### DDPG in a nutshell

 The actor network, $\mu(s|\phi)=a$, observes a state from an environment to make a decision where the action space can be continuous.
-Since the actor must maximize reward, its parameters should be updated by maximizing the following objective function via gradient ascent.
+Since the actor must maximize reward, its parameters should be updated by maximizing the following objective function via gradient ascent with respect to $\phi$.

 $$J_{\mu}=Q(s,a)$$